brianhouse/ART311/README.md

 ## COVID-19 Alterations
 In order to maintain consistency throughout the semester, incorporate artist visits via Zoom, and accommodate immunocompromised members of the community, this course will be entirely online for Fall 2020.
-Online discussion will be one hour followed by artist visits and/or time for written work and individual meetings.
+Online discussion will be followed by artist visits and/or time for written work and individual meetings.
 The course will be managed through Google Classroom.
+Please attend with your video on.

 ## Policies